-As the President of ESN Rotterdam I am in charge of overlooking a rapidly growing international foundation.
+As the President of ESN Rotterdam, I oversee overlooking a rapidly growing international foundation.
 I am the face of ESN Rotterdam, as well as the leader of a very ambitious and dynamic team.
 I mostly have a coordinating role and ensure the overall well-functioning of the organization.
 By doing so, we can contribute to the long-term internationalization of Erasmus University, the city of Rotterdam and create impact that will linger for many years.

 I provide support to my board members when needed and I lead the weekly board meetings as well as several other internal meetings.
 As the president, I also give presentations and speeches to audiences varying from 20 to 800 students.
 In addition, I represent ESN Rotterdam in several meetings with higher education institutes and on different national and international levels within the ESN-network.

 Apart from the things mentioned above, the work of a president is not very specific nor stable, as a major part of your work is to deal with unforeseen challenges.
 You never know what might come up!
 In addition, you are constantly looking for ways to improve the organization as a whole.
 The best way to do this varies over the years and within different boards.
 It also depends for a large part on your own vision and abilities, there is no one size fits all solution.
 Pro-activity, solution-based thinking, intercultural communication and motivational skills therefore play a key role in fulfilling this position.
 Also, because a large part of the board and active member will be from different countries, with different cultural backgrounds.

 Life after ESN // Michiel Kuhlmann // 9th board